gitter-badger/miu-1/miuki/notes/parallel.rst

 #.
 Understanding data dependencies is very important.
 Hack gets away with
    type-checking function bodies in parallel because it doesn't do function level inference.
 #.
-For performance one may have to inline/duplicate stuff.
+For performance, one may have to inline/duplicate stuff.
 For example,
    Hack inlines declarations of superclasses into subclasses.
 #.
 One needs to carefully think about invariants that are needed.
 Josh talks
    about an issue where they didn't have the guarantee that if a write returns,